walmartlabs/thorax/README.md

 ### templates *Thorax.templates*

 A hash of templates, used by various Thorax helpers.
-If using the node or Rails boilerplate projects this hash will be automatically generated from the files in your `templates` directories.
+If using the Lumbar or Rails boilerplate projects this hash will be automatically generated from the files in your `templates` directories.
 To manually add a template to the hash:

     Thorax.templates['my-template-name'] = Handlebars.compile('template string');

 If a `View` has the same `name` as a template in the `templates` hash, it's `template' property will be automatically assigned.

+<a class="tutorial" href="http://thoraxjs.org/tutorials/project-configuration">Project Configuration</a>

 ## Thorax.View

-The base `Thorax.View` implementation is concerned only with Handlebars + Backbone integration.
-A variety of additional functionality is provided by the various included plugins.
-The boilerplate projects have a build of Thorax with all plugins included.

 `Thorax.View` provides mostly additive functionality over `Backbone.View` but breaks compatibility in one imporant way in that it does not use an `options` object.
 All properties passed to the constructor become available on the instance: